Copyright in Computer-readable Works: Policy Impacts of Technological Change, 500-517. izdevums |

 Bieži izmantoti vārdi un frāzes

-additional application bill broadcast cable charges collection communications compilations compulsory license computer programs computerized concerned Congress considered constitute consumer copy copyright law copyright owners copyright protection costs Court data base decision demand determine discussion distribution documents economic effect established example exclusive right existing fair function further given groups important increase individual infringement input institutional interest involved issues journals legislation limited machine machine-readable major material means mechanisms motion picture noted obtain Office operator optimal organizations output particular payment performance photocopying potential practice present problem producers profit protection publishers question reason recordings reproduction respect result revision royalty rules scientific situation sound specific statute STI system subscribers subscription technical tion users welfare
+additional application bill broadcast cable charges collection communications compilations compulsory license computer programs computerized concerned Congress considered constitute consumer copy copyright law copyright owners copyright protection costs Court data base decision demand determine discussion distribution documents economic effect established example exclusive right existing fair function further given groups important increase individual infringement input institutional interest involved issues journals limited machine machine-readable major material means mechanisms motion picture noted obtain Office operator optimal organizations output particular payment performance photocopying potential practice present problem producers profit protection publishers question reason recordings reproduction respect result reviewed revision royalty rules scientific situation sound specific statute STI system storage subscribers subscription technical tion users welfare

 Populāri fragmenti